Jackett in Autopirate Docker Swarm stack

 This allows for getting recent uploads (like RSS) and performing searches.
 Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.

-To include Jackett in your AutoPirate stack, include the following in your autopirate.yml stack definition file:
+To include Jackett in your AutoPirate stack, include something like the following example in your

 git pull and a

 🚀 Update: Premix now includes an ansible playbook, so that sponsors can deploy an entire stack + recipes, with a single ansible command! (more here)

 Continue through the list of tools below, adding whichever tools your want to use, and finishing with the end section: